Vice President (VP), Research & Development Salary

 Vice President (VP), Research & Development Job Listings

 Popular Skills for Vice President (VP), Research & Development

 VPs of Research & Development note just a narrow range of job skills.
 Most notably, skills in Product Development, People Management, Project Management, and Strategic Planning are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Strategic Planning, Project Management, and People Management.
 Those proficient in Product Development are, more often than not, also skilled in People Management.

 Pay by Experience Level for Vice President (VP), Research & Development

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Experience seems to be a major factor in determining the incomes of VPs of Research & Development.
-Those in the early stages of their career can expect to make around $112K; however, individuals with five to 10 years of experience bring in $171K on average — a distinctly larger sum.
-VPs of Research & Development claiming one to two decades of experience make an estimated median of $174K.
-Big financial gains seem to result from working for more than two decades; veterans in this group report earning $187K on average.
+Experience is an important factor influencing the compensation of VPs of Research & Development.
+Even the relatively untested can earn a lot; individuals who have been working for fewer than five years report a median six-figure salary of $104K per year.
+VPs of Research & Development claiming one to two decades of experience make an estimated median of $177K.
+Big financial gains seem to result from working for more than two decades; veterans in this group report earning $196K on average.